Introduction to Myomatrix Electrodes

 Overview of electrode array fabrication

-Layers of insulating polymer (polyimide) and conductive metal (gold) are successively deposited on a carrier wafer to form a flexible, 20 or 40 μm thick electrode array of gold electrode contacts, which receive a surface treatment of PEDOT to improve recording properties.
+Layers of insulating polymer (polyimide) and conductive metal (gold) are successively deposited on a carrier wafer to form a flexible, 40 μm thick electrode array of gold electrode contacts, which receive a surface treatment of PEDOT to improve recording properties.
 Electrodes are connected via thin gold traces to a receiving pad for a high-density connector (Omnetics Inc.) which is then bonded to the array.
 The completed array is then peeled off the carrier wafer.
 (Adapted from Supplemental Fig. 1 in Chung et al., 2023)